eclipse-zenoh/roadmap/rfcs/ALL/Liveliness.md

 ## The Liveliness struct

-All liveliness related functions are gathered in a `Liveliness` struct that can be accessed through a `liveliness`funtion on the Zenoh `Session.
+All liveliness related functions are gathered in a `Liveliness` struct that can be accessed through a `liveliness` funtion on the Zenoh `Session`.

 **Example:**
 ```rust